-Perinatal palliative care (PPC), sometimes referred to as perinatal hospice, is a new field of paediatric palliative care.
-This type of care applies to situations where a prenatal diagnosis suggests that a foetus has a serious and untreatable illness.
-The purpose is to anticipate, prevent, and relieve physical and psychological suffering.
-At the same time they wish to preserve quality of life for the baby and family, as well as honouring parental preferences and wishes regardless of the baby’s length of life.
+Perinatal palliative care (PPC) applies to situations where a prenatal diagnosis suggests that a foetus has a serious and untreatable illness.
+The purpose is to anticipate, prevent, and relieve physical and psychological suffering - and at the same time preserve quality of life for the baby and family, as well as honouring parental preferences and wishes regardless of the baby’s length of life.

-In Poland, pregnant women diagnosed with foetus fatal defects (FFD) can decide to either continue the pregnancy and conceive or terminate the pregnancy, which is permitted by Polish law.
+In Poland, pregnant women diagnosed with foetus fatal defects (FFD) can decide to either continue or terminate the pregnancy.

 “We prepare the parents”